MikeChen012345/resume_builder/ReadMe.md

 `pip install -r requirements.txt`

-For Windows: The `xelatex.exe` is in the latex folder, so you don't need to install LaTeX separately.
-If you want to install LaTeX separately, you can get it at https://miktex.org/download. <u>Make sure that you get the version that corresponds to your system and follow the installation instructions</u>.

-For MacOS: Due to the limitation of the system, it is not possible to use LaTeX without full installation.
+Due to the limitation of the system, it is not possible to use LaTeX without full installation.
 If you have not, get LaTeX at https://miktex.org/download. <u>Make sure that you get the version that corresponds to your system and follow the installation instructions</u>.

 Now we can move on to build the resume!